musevarg/Raspberry-Pi-Local-Portal/README.md

 # Raspberry Pi Local Portal

 A web-based one page application that display stats about network drives and devices, internet connection and other information.
 It is running on a [Raspberry Pi](https://www.raspberrypi.org) and uses the [Apache Web Server](https://httpd.apache.org), [MariaDB](https://mariadb.org), [Material Design Lite](https://getmdl.io/index.html) and [d3](https://d3js.org).
+It uses PHP to run linux commands and return data from them.

 ![](https://raw.githubusercontent.com/musevarg/Raspberry-Pi-Local-Portal/master/scr1.png?token=ALYNMCCXBYITPFMCVGN62YS67X4LE)